 The Mycenaeans took good care of their dead — at least their important dead.
 This passageway leads to an underground royal tomb.

 The corbelled stonework was an engineering feat.
-Designed like a stone igloo, this Beehive or "Tholos" tomb was the biggest dome of its day.
+Designed like a stone igloo, this tholos (tomb) was the biggest dome of its day.

-This remarkable structure remained the king of domes until the Romans built the Pantheon about 1,400 years later.
+This remarkable structure remained the king of domes until the Romans built their Pantheon about 1,400 years later.

 One way to judge a society's architectural finesse is by the distance it can span with no internal supports.
 By today's standards this structure's not much.
 But back then, it was a wonder.

-On the nearby coast, the city of Nafplion is the perfect base for exploring the northeast corner of the Peloponnesian Peninsula.
+Nearby on the coast, the city of Nafplion [Nafplio] is the perfect base for exploring the northeast corner of the Peloponnesian Peninsula.

 Nafplion is a striking reminder that this part of Greece was for centuries an outpost of Venice.
 The island in the harbor was the first line of local defense.
 The second line was the Palamidi Fortress capping the hilltop high above.

-Climb 999 steps above Nafplion and you reach this early 18th-century fortress.
-Your reward, along with a grand view, is a chance to appreciate the far-reaching power of the Venetian empire in its day.
+Climb 999 steps above Nafplion and you reach this early-18th-century fortress.
+Your reward, along with a great view, is a chance to appreciate the far-reaching power of the Venetian empire in its day.

 The Palamidi Fortress, regarded as the best example of Venetian military architecture, saw plenty of action.
-It fell to the Ottomans in 1715, played a roll in the Greek War of Independence in the 1820s, and was occupied by the Nazis during World War Two.
+It fell to the Ottomans in 1715, played a role in the Greek War of Independence in the 1820s, and was occupied by the Nazis during World War II.

-A constitution was the dream of many in the 1820s when the Greeks were creating their newly independent nation.
-As this town was one of the first liberated from the Ottomans Turks in 1822, Nafplion became the new country's first capital city.
+A constitution was the dream of many in the 1820s as the Greeks were creating their newly independent nation.
+As this town was one of the first liberated from the Ottoman Turks in 1822, Nafplion became the new country's first capital city.

-[33 ] An hour's drive east is the sanctuary at Epidavros, with the best-preserved theater in the ancient world and the scant remains of a city around it.
+An hour's drive east is the sanctuary at Epidavros, with the best-preserved theater in the ancient world and the scant remains of its city.

 It was a place of miraculous cures — and comfortable benches, where the sick came to be treated by doctor-priests doing the work of Asklepios, the Greek god of medicine.

-Friends, Greeks, way-farers, in these times of discord, fear is rampant in our society.
-I contend that the flip side of fear is understanding...and those who travel will reap great understanding — meeting people who find other truths to be god-given and self evident....
+Rick: Friends, Greeks, wayfarers, in these times of discord, fear is rampant in our society.
+I contend that the flip side of fear is understanding...and those who travel will reap great understanding — by meeting people who find other truths to be self-evident and God-given…

-The rugged, sparsely populated terrain of the Peloponnese, evokes ancient times when Greeks considered this a mysterious and frightening land...the mythic land of terrifying creatures.
+The rugged, sparsely populated terrain of the Peloponnese, evokes ancient times, when Greeks considered this a mysterious and frightening land...a mythic world of terrifying creatures.
 No wonder it was here that Hercules was sent to perform most of his daunting labors.

 Local tour guide Niki Vlachou helps explain.

-The Temple of Zeus was magnificent in the 5th century BC and reminds us that the games were held in honor of the supreme deity of the Greek pantheon or world of gods.
+The Temple of Zeus was magnificent in the fifth century B.C. and reminds us that the games were held in honor of the supreme deity of the Greek pantheon (or “world of gods").

-In the 6th century AD, earthquakes sent its columns tumbling.
-Today they lie here as if to illustrate how Greek columns were stacks of fluted limestone disks held together with square pegs.
+Six centuries after Christ earthquakes sent its columns tumbling.
+Today they lie here as if to illustrate how Greek columns were stacks of fluted limestone drums held together with square pegs.

-The popularity of the games grew rapidly, attracting athletes from throughout the Greek world to compete in an ever-growing number of events — such as boxing, discus, javelin, sprinting the length of a stadium, the two stadium sprint, and even the two stadium sprint naked with all your armor.
-The last of the ancient games were held in AD 393 not to be started again for 1500 years.
+The popularity of the games grew rapidly, attracting athletes from throughout the Greek world to compete in an ever-increasing number of events — there was javelin, discus, boxing; there was a sprint of one stadium length, the two stadium sprint, even two-stadium sprint naked with all your armor.
+The last of the ancient games were held in 393 A.D., not to be started again for 1,500 years.

 The most vivid remnant of the games is this — the original Olympic stadium.
-Visitors just can't resist the chance to line up on the marble starting blocks and imagine athletes from around the Greek world doing this same thing at those first games in 776 BC.
+Visitors just can't resist the chance to line up on the marble starting blocks and imagine athletes from around the Greek world doing this same thing at those first games back in 776 B.C.

-While most visitors get to the four Peloponnesian stops we've seen so far, a three-hour drive takes us off the beaten path and to the south coast.
-This is where the rustic charm of this remote corner of Greece is most apparent.
+While most visitors get to the four Peloponnesian sites we've seen so far, a three-hour drive gets us off the beaten path and to the south coast.
+This is where the rugged charm of this remote corner of Greece is most apparent.